angular-ui/bootstrap/src/datepicker/docs/readme.md

 ### Datepicker Settings ###

-All settings can be provided as attributes in the `<datepicker>` or globally configured through the `datepickerConfig`. `datepicker-popup` options may be provided as attributes in the `datepicker-popup`'s element, or globally configured through the `datepickerPopupConfig`.
+All settings can be provided as attributes in the `<datepicker>` or globally configured through the `datepickerConfig`.

  * `ng-model` <i class="icon-eye-open"></i>
  	:
  	The date object.